jplhomer/rustpal/README.md

 cargo install
 ```

-Get your [OpenAI] API key: https://platform.openai.com/account/api-keys and export it as an environment variable in your shell:
+Get your [OpenAI API key](https://platform.openai.com/account/api-keys) and export it as an environment variable in your shell:

 ```bash
 export OPENAI_API_KEY=sk-...